-Because nature is always unpredictable, it’s a photographer’s rule to have the right camera equipment and also be ready with the knowledge of how your camera works.
-Being able to select the best settings will allow you to snap quickly when that nature’s wonder catches your eyes.
+Because nature is always unpredictable, it’s a photographer’s rule to have the right camera equipment and be ready to know how your camera works.
+Selecting the best settings will allow you to snap quickly when that nature’s wonder catches your eyes.

 Brand loyalties aside, you would need a camera that you’re comfortable using and know that it will withstand dust, movements, and bumps while running after cagy objects, and that can produce high-quality images of your captured memories.

 Getting ready for incredible journeys?
 Sony Cyber-Shot DSC-HX350 is a bridge camera that will allow you to capture the best experience in the wild.
 It features a Zeiss 50x optical zoom lens, a1/2.3-inch sensor, and 20.4 megapixels.

 After the HX300, it follows with simple upgrades likened to the older version released back in 2013.
 Joined by an electronic viewfinder is a tilting rear screen.
 There’s a range of shooting modes to portray best how you would like your memory to be captured.

 |Item Package Dimensions L x W x H||21.2 x 15.6 x 15.2 cm|

 |Item Dimension||11.5 x 13 x 9.3 cm|